imranzaheer612/theundersurfers/content/posts/flight-fare-prediction/index.en.md

 draft: false

 description: "Flight Price Prediction."

 resources:
   - name: "featured-image"
-  src: "featured-image.png"
+    src: "featured-image.webp"

+tags:
+  [
+    "AI",
+    "Price Prediction",
+    "Regression",
-tags: ["AI", "Price Prediction", "Regression", "Hyper parameter tunning", "Eda", "One hot encoding"]
+    "Hyper parameter tunning",
+    "Eda",
+    "One hot encoding",
+  ]
 categories: ["AI"]
 theme: "full"
 ---

 We used the principles of machine learning to build a model that would be able to provide us with an optimal solution concerning the specific requirement of someone who requires to obtain the ticket

 <!--more-->

 # Flight Price Prediction Regression Model

 ![](https://miro.medium.com/max/1400/1*ue7rVAOCZioo3lmmjQVxnw.jpeg)Price prediction model

 It was our end-semester project for our course on AI.
 We used the principles of machine learning to build a model that would be able to provide us with an optimal solution concerning the specific requirement of someone who requires to obtain the ticket.

 ## Data set

 The data set is an Indian data set taken from Kaggle.
 You can find it [here](https://www.kaggle.com/datasets/sanjaromonov/aviachipta-narxini-bashorat-qilish?select=train_data.csv).

 ## EDA